Killol14/Yoga_shop/README.md

 This is my very First E-Commerce Website.
 HEAVENLY Yoga Shop is about the Youg and Meditation Products Online Store.
-Where people can buy Ypga and Meditations Products.
+Where people can buy Yoga and Meditations Products.

 ## Live Project